 What is a “cycling kit” and why do cyclists wear them?

-Guests arrive on tour in various outfits.
-Some are dressed as if they are ready to ride in a pro race with a sleek kit and cycling shoes, while others wear items like t-shirts, running shorts, and sneakers.
-I’ve seen it all, and I am happy to report that they all made it up the Tuscan hills with a smile.
+Our guests choose to wear what makes them comfortable for being active.
+Some are dressed as if they are ready to ride in a pro race with a sleek kit and clip-in cycling shoes, while others may wear an athletic shirt, running shorts or leggings, and sneakers.
+I’ve seen it all, and am happy to report that they all made it up the Tuscan hills with a smile.

-However, the purpose of cycling clothing—or a “kit”—is to give you a more comfortable ride.
-A cycling jersey is the most common apparel item.
-It’s made of athletic material and fits a bit tighter around your waist, so your shirt doesn’t flap in the air when going downhill.
+That said, the right gear can elevate your experience.
+The purpose of cycling clothing—or a “kit”—is to improve your comfort while riding.
+A cycling jersey is the item you’ll see most often: it’s made of athletic material and fits a tighter around your waist, so your shirt doesn’t flap in the air when going downhill.
 Jerseys have pockets in the back for your phone, snacks, and any other necessities you might need along the way.
 And since you are mostly leaning forward on a bike, the jersey is shorter in the front and longer in the back to accommodate your position.

-Believe us when we tell you yes, cycling shorts are worth having.
-The first time you try on cycling shorts may remind you of wearing a diaper, but after spending several hours on a bike saddle day after day, you will grow to love your diaper!
-The pad in a pair of cycling shorts is called a chamois, or a “shammy” in cyclist speak.
+Believe us when we tell you: cycling shorts are worth having.
+The first time you try on cycling shorts might feel awkward—like wearing a diaper—but after spending several hours on a bike saddle day after day, you will grow to love your diaper!
+The pad in a pair of cycling shorts is called a chamois, or “shammy.”
 It is specifically designed to protect and cushion your bits (men and ladies alike).

-A lot of beginners request a gel seat to make their ride more comfortable.
+We sometimes get requests for gel seats, which some riders are accustomed to using at home.
 However, a gel seat can create friction between your shorts, the seat, and the saddle, which will only increase the pain in your bum.
 We don’t recommend using cycling shorts and a gel seat together.

 Should I wear underwear underneath my cycling shorts?

 Cycling shorts are meant to be worn without underwear.
-Underwear of any kind can lead to chafing, given the amount of movement between your saddle and shorts, and you’ll get accustomed to going au naturel under the shorts very quickly.
+Underwear of any kind can lead to chafing, given the amount of movement between your saddle and shorts.
+You’ll get accustomed to going commando under the shorts very quickly.

-Many of our guests either pack a pair of shorts or bibs for every day of riding, or (if you wish to pack lighter) bring single-use packets of laundry detergent and give shorts a rinse in the hotel sink or tub.
+Most of our guests pack one pair of shorts or bibs (shorts with suspender-like straps to keep them in place) per day of riding.
+If your goal is to pack lighter, here’s a pro tip: bring single-use packets of laundry detergent and give shorts a rinse in the hotel sink or tub.
 Just make sure you bring a couple pairs to rotate while one is drying out.

-Is there a magical seat that won’t make my bum sore?
+Is there a magical seat that won’t make my butt sore?

-This one’s a trick question.
-That magical saddle is called training!
-The more time you spend on a bike, the more used to the saddle you are and the better your bum will feel on the final day of your bike tour.
-The women’s and men’s seats on DuVine bikes are quite comfortable, but if you’re used to your own, bring it with you and our guides can easily mount it on your bike.
+That magical saddle is called training (don’t worry, we can help with that too)!
+The more time you spend on a bike, the more accustomed to the saddle you will be become, and the better your bum will feel on the final day of your bike tour.
+The women’s and men’s seats on our bike fleet are very comfortable; if you feel strongly about having your own, bring it with you and our guides can easily mount it on your bike.

-When choosing your saddle, make sure to seek one that is a good fit for your body.
+When choosing a saddle, the priority is ensuring that it’s a good fit for your body.
 Your sit bones should fit on the saddle and be the major point of contact to alleviate pressure and decrease soreness.
 Your sit bones are the place you will feel some tenderness when your body is on a new or uncomfortable saddle.
 Women tend to have wider saddles since their sit bones are further apart.

 What if I don’t drink?